LSP Perspective: Applying the Human Touch to MT (Part 1)

 To avoid such situations, we decided to create our own feedback form for assessing and categorising the severity of errors and prioritising the errors.
 For example, errors such as incorrect capitalisation of months and days in Spanish, word order problems in questions in English, punctuation issues in French, and other similar errors, were given the highest priority by our post-editors and our MT provider was asked to fix them immediately.
 The complexity of the evaluation document can vary according to need.
 It can be as detailed as the Dynamic Quality Framework (DQF) template or be a simple list of the main errors with examples…

 (To be continued)

-In the meantime, click here to see some of CPSL best MT practices to whet your appetite and to familiarise yourself with this genre.
+In the meantime, click here to see some of CPSL best MT practices to familiarise yourself with this genre.
 Our expert, Lucía Guerrero, will shed some light on this topic.

 Smart MT Whitepaper

 Find out how to harness the full potential of artificial intelligence for your companyRead it now!